google/applied-machine-learning-intensive/v2/03_regression/07_neural_networks/slides.md

 Let's take a closer look at the activation function we used in our simple example.
 This function is called a step-function.

-There are a few drawbacks to using the step-fuction.
+There are a few drawbacks to using the step-function.
 * f is not differentiable at 0 - this could create problems for gradient descent, when we need to take a derivative.
-* f'(x) is 0 whenever x is not 0 - this could also create problems for gradient descent, if we ever multiple by f'(x) the entire function will go to 0, which means no slope.
+* f'(x) is 0 whenever x is not 0 - this could also create problems for gradient descent, if we ever multiply by f'(x), the entire function will go to 0, which means no slope.
 So it can be hard to determine the direction of steepest descent.
 * f only returns a no or a yes - it would be preferable for f to return a continuous value between 0 and 1.
 For example, if f returned .9, then we would say that we're 90% confident the answer is "yes this person will study ML."
 That is far more powerful than just returning a "yes" or "no." We will discuss this further in the section on classification.

 -->